Submission Deadline: October 4, 2017 (extended deadline)

-The ACSA/AIA Housing Design Education Award is granted jointly by the Association of Collegiate Schools of Architecture (ACSA) and the American Institute of Architects, Housing Knowledge Committee (AIA, HKC) to recognize the importance of good education in housing design to produce architects ready for practice in a wide range of areas and able to be capable leaders and contributors to their communities.
+The ACSA/AIA Housing Design Education Award is granted jointly by the Association of Collegiate Schools of Architecture (ACSA) and the American Institute of Architects (AIA) to recognize the importance of good education in housing design in a wide range of areas and able to be capable leaders and contributors to their communities.

 To maintain anonymity, no names of entrants or collaborating parties may appear on any part of the submission.
 Credits may be concealed by any simple means.
 Do not conceal identity and location of the project.

 Selection & Presentation

 Applications will be assessed by a jury composed of two individuals from AIA and two individuals from ACSA, none of who shall be associated with any of submissions.
-One program will be awarded the Excellence in Housing Design Curriculum and a maximum of three programs will receive the Excellence in Housing Education Course or Activity.
-The jury, in any year, may choose not to bestow the ACSA/AIA Housing Design Award.
-Winners will be announced at an Architectural Education Awards Ceremony during the 102nd ACSA Annual Meeting and recipients will have the opportunity to present their work.
+The ACSA Awards Committee shall recommend to the ACSA board for approval a maximum of three programs for this award per year.
+The jury, in any year, may choose not to bestow the ACSA/AIA Housing Design Education Award.
+ACSA shall present recipients with a certificate during the ACSA Annual Meeting and recipients will have the opportunity to present their work.

 + Past Recipients